pusher/pusher-websocket-swift/README.md

 }];
 ```

-You can also be notified of a successfull subscription by using the `subscriptionDidSucceed` delegate method that is part of the `PusherDelegate` protocol.
+You can also be notified of a successful subscription by using the `subscriptionDidSucceed` delegate method that is part of the `PusherDelegate` protocol.

 Here is an example of using the delegate: